FAQs

 7: What if my child has special dietary or other needs?

 We would love to work with you to best support your child at 100 Elk.
 Our kitchen is experienced with handling a wide variety of food allergies and sensitivities.
 Each group’s trip leader completes dietary and special needs forms before they arrive, but sometimes it is helpful to have a conversation as well.
-Please call the A/U Ranches and 100 Elk department at 888.543.4849 x211 or email us directly at [email protected].
+Please call 100 Elk at 888.543.4849 x211 or email our kitchen staff directly.

 Most schools ask students not to bring cell phones or electronics with them, so the best way to contact your child would be through your group’s trip leader.
-If you have an urgent message to pass along and cannot reach someone from the school, please call the A/U Ranches and 100 Elk department at 888.543.4849 x211 or email us directly at [email protected].
+If you have an urgent message to pass along and cannot reach someone from the school, please call 100 Elk at 888.543.4849 x211.

-The 100 Elk Outdoor Center is a place designed to encourage personal growth and clarity of thought.
-In support of this, we are a drug-, alcohol- and smoke-free facility.
+100 Elk is a place designed to encourage personal growth and clarity of thought.
+In support of this, we are a drug-, alcohol-, and smoke-free facility.